 To be blunt, there is no such thing as a perfect CV or the best CV layout.
 CVs need to be tailored to different audiences and updated for each role you apply for.
 As irritating and time consuming as this may be, there's no way to take shortcuts.
 If you do not tailor your CV, you're at risk of your application being rejected – is it worth it just to cut a few corners?

 Don't panic, though.
 The following advice will provide you with an easy to follow guide to help you get started.
 Whilst you will need to add the content for your CV, this provides you with a structure that will get the attention of the best recruiters.

 The examples I use stem from my experience as a commercial industry accountancy and finance recruiter; however, the same principles can be used in any market.
 So, here are my CV writing tips supported by examples of CV templates wherever necessary.

 With the myriad of CV advice and CV template examples online, this may seem basic, but you would be surprised how many candidates fall at the first hurdle.

 - Include any post-nominal letters after your name

-- The recruiter will look at where you’re based to ensure that you are within easily commuting distance for the role you have applied for.
+- The recruiter will look at where you're based, ensuring that you are within easy commuting distance for the role you have applied for.

 - If you're looking to relocate, make sure that this is stated and clear near your current address.

 - List all contact telephone numbers that you can be reached on.
-Recruiters will typically start with your mobile and then attempt the other numbers you have listed.
+Recruiters will typically start with your mobile and then attempt the other listed numbers.

-It’s important to include the basics, as you are informing the recruiter of your contact details, where you are located and whether you are looking to relocate.
+It's essential to include the basics, as you inform the recruiter of your contact details, where you are located and whether you are looking to relocate.